ricaun/Simple.TestAdapter/README.md

 This is a simple TestAdapter to get all the methods with a attribute in the assembly, and run a fake test.

 ## Usage

+The `Simple.TestAdapter` only gonna discovery test if the file name of the assembly end with `Tests`.

 By default all tests gonna `Passed` except if the name of the method has `Failed`, `Skipped`, `None`, `NotFound` in it.

 ## Example